FAANG/dcc-metadata/docs/faang_analysis_metadata.md

  * `total reads` (*number*) the number of reads used in mapping
  * `mapped reads` (*number*) the number of  reads that can be mapped.
 Care should be taken that reads with multiple mappings are only counted once
- * `percentage reads mapped` (*number*)  the percentage of  reads that can be mapped.
-As with `mapped reads`, care should be taken that reads with multiple mappings are only counted once.

 ###File naming